id-kas/System-Administration/README.md

 * Doing security scans (Nmap, OpenVAS, Rootkit Hunter)

 We worked in teams of two.
 Each week of the semester, we got an assigment and had to implement and document a solution.
 The course involved very little teaching, pretty much everything we did is based on our own research.

-The repository my partner and I used internally is also pinned on my profile (psa-2324).
-I created this repository, which contains only the documentation, to provide a clean overview.